-Our immune system is at high alert when cortisol and adrenaline is elevated.
+Our immune system is at high alert when cortisol and adrenaline are elevated.
 These two hormones are elevated through stress.
 This can weaken the immune system because the body works harder by releasing chemicals to help create balance.
 Going to sleep an hour earlier will make more of a difference than you realise.
-It gives the body space for it to work on each organ and detoxify, renew and rejuvenate through the night.
+It gives the body space to work on each organ and detoxify, renew and rejuvenate through the night.

 Find a routine before bed that you look forward to.
-Don't do anything stimulating like, shopping online, facetime, or watching the news.
+Don't do anything stimulating like shopping online, facetime, or watching the news.
 The bedtime routine should include calming activities such as a book, or adding some essential oils to a diffuser, dimming the lights, putting on some light music and spending the last hour winding down in your room away from any screens.

 For those of us who are busy in the day chasing around kids remember to take a breath in between.
 My little son has barely ever slept through the night and has always battled sleep, however, I learnt to adapt and appreciate the quiet time I get, even if it is short.
 You do not need long in order for your body to re-set.
 Starting with a few deep breaths.
-A 10 minute break with breathing exercises just twice times a day will be efficient enough to help your body cope a little better.
+A 10-minute break with breathing exercises just twice times a day will be efficient enough to help your body cope a little better.